kevinpollet/pika-plugin-pkg-node/README.md

 > Default value: `[]`

-Specify the assets packaged into the final executable as raw content without modifications.
+Specify the assets packaged into the executable as raw content without modifications.
 Assets is a list of globs, e.g. `["assets/**/*"]`.

 ### `debug`